doodotlife/doo/proposal/proposal.md

 - View followed users' events
 - View one's own events
 - +1 on other users' events (different meanings according to events, e.g. for deadlines, +1 means to cheer up, and for anniversaries, +1 means congrats)
+- if deadline, user can add the event to their own list
 - Comment on events
 - Delete one's own comments
 - Subscribe email notifications